Vika1990Z/docs/_docs/quickstarts/ssh-keypairs.md

 ---
 title: SSH Keypairs
 description: How to generate and manage a new SSH Keypairs in Ventus Cloud Portal
-tags: [ featured, coretasks ]
+tags: [ featured, quickstart ]
-# permalink: /ssh-keys/
+# permalink: /ssh-keypairs/
 ---
 # SSH Keypairs
 {: .no_toc }